 Bottom Line:

-8. Relentless Drive for Success: Never Settling for Second Place
+8. Relentless Drive Franchise for Success: Never Settling for Second Place

 Mindset Shift:

-For most, retirement means rest.
-For athletes?
-It’s just the start of the second quarter in a brand-new game.
+For most people, retirement is just about relaxing.
+For athletes, it’s just the start of the second quarter in a new game!

 Final Whistle: Why Athletes Will Continue Winning in Franchising